babyhandzzz/voldisloc/notes.md

  I realized there was no date in the table, so I didn't know which date any option chain belonged to.
 Fixed that.

+# 01/07/2025
+Figured out histroical data loading from alphaventage. running data collection as an app in GCP.
+Had some issue with the memory.
+I will need to get rid of pandas to go faster.